 Unibank is well known for its money transfer business as a member of the Unistream money transfer network.
 Until 2012, Unibank was the only agent of Unistream in Armenia, accounting for more than 50% of remittances received in Armenia.
-Since 2012 in order to build on its market position,
+Since 2012 in order to build on its market position, Unistream started offering its services through other Armenian banks.

-Unistream started offering its services through other Armenian banks.
-However, still today Unibank accounts for 38% of inbound transfers from Unistream, which now accounts for 9.8% of total inbound remittances to Armenia.
 To compensate for the falling volumes with Unistream, Unibank began cooperation with Intel Express in 2014, another international money transfer system.

 Unibank provides payment processing for Armenia's public utilities and it accepts utility payments in all of its branches.
-The Bank's customers can also make payments at 118 ATMs throughout Yerevan and in regional towns in Armenia.
-The Bank has the third largest ATM network in Armenia with a 10% market share1.
+The Bank's customers can also make payments at 112 ATMs throughout Yerevan and in regional towns in Armenia.
 Unibank's utility payment customers are provided with a UNIPAY utilities common card free of charge which holds the information necessary to process utility payments quickly and efficiently.

 Unibank uses a number of channels to market and promote its brand and services.
 It advertises on TV, radio, the internet, on public transport, on billboards and in elevators in Yerevan.
 It also distributes booklets, leaflets and stickers to potential clients.
-According to research published by the Armenian Marketing Association, Unibank is one of the top two banks in Armenia in terms of brand awareness.
-In a survey on the use banking products and services, Unibank was rated among the leading five banks in Armenia2.
+According to research published by the Gallup International Association in Armenia, Unibank is one of the top three banks in Armenia in terms of brand awareness1.